dbarasti/go-monitor-ipfs/README.md

 # ipfs-monitoring
-Project to monitor the state and particular metrics of a IPFS node.
+Application to monitor particular metrics of a IPFS node.

-Work is in progress
+This is a fresh work is in progress.
+A proper README will be soon available

 ## requirements